tymyrddin/purple/source/docs/engagement/rules.md

 Rules of engagement are the conditions under which honest testing can happen.
 Their function is not bureaucratic compliance; it is to create structural protection for everyone involved so that the exercise produces real findings rather than careful performances.

-[Satir's work on communication under pressure](../foundations/organisational-development/satir-core.md) is directly relevant.
+[How people communicate under pressure](../foundations/organisational-development/satir-core.md) is directly relevant.
 Without rules that establish genuine safety, people default to survival stances: testers become cautious about what they attempt, defenders become cautious about what they escalate, and the exercise produces documentation of what everyone agreed to do rather than evidence of what the system actually does under realistic conditions.
 The rules are the prepared environment that makes honest engagement possible.

 ## Authorisation